eghm/rtools/README.md

 * rKradreload.sh - setup https://wiki.kuali.org/display/KULRICE/Reloading+Data+Dictionary+Setup
 * mvn-clean-install.sh - run a mvn clean install using the generated configuration files, and  mvn-log.sh to log the results to $R_HOME/logs/version#/ and linked the the version# root.
 * mvnLinks.sh - disabled by default see mvnLinks.sh comments
+* rSquirrel.sh - create SQuirreLSQL aliases in ~/squirrel-sql/SQLAliases23.xml SQuirreLSQL must NOT be running.
+Requires GROOVY_HOME be set (for the rmi.UID) , skips if it is not.
+* rSquirrelDelete.sh - requires xmlstar be installed, deletes aliases created above.
+* rSqlRestInstall.sh - installs sqlrest into $CATALINA_HOME/webapps see http://sqlrest.sourceforge.net/5-minutes-guide.htm visit http://localhost:8080/sqlrest/ skips if $CATALINA_HOME is not set.